 First, MES links and rules force investigators to identify necessary and sufficient relationships among all the coupled actions required to produce the process outcome(s).
 When properly understood and implemented, this necessary and sufficient testing compels investigators to ask and answer the questions needed to define the actions that would reproduce each successive interaction leading to the process outcome(s).
 This constitutes a "forcing function" imposed on investigators during investigations, to describe and explain each action during the process logically and completely.
 The requirement forces investigators to suppress assumptions about the current system or influencing conditions, and pursue why an actor did each action during the process - in terms of other actions.
 This leads investigators backward in time to prior actions that shaped the next action.
 Prior actions might include previous successful task performance experience, establishment of the work environment, training, procedures, task validation, task design and design philosophy, analysis methods, policies, personnel selection and other "human factors" actions or decisions.
 MES applies this forcing function to actions by people, objects and energies that played a role in the outcome.

-Future task design or modification and training, and operational procedures, should be based on replicable behaviors or behavior sets, demonstrated by the investigation, rather than ambiguous factors or causes.
+Future task design or modification and training, and operational procedures, should be based on replicable behaviors, demonstrated by the investigation, rather than ambiguous factors or causes.
 The consequences of ambiguity or abstraction for these functions become readily discernible when the rules, tools and reasoning required to achieve replicability are imposed on investigators, and enforced during reviews of investigation work products.
 They also are quite apparent during subsequent observations of changes made following investigations.